awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cd-pipeline.md

 1. On the **Step 6: Review** page, review your pipeline configuration and choose **Create pipeline** to create the pipeline\.
 **Note**
 Now that the pipeline has been created, it attempts to run through the different pipeline stages\.
-However, the default AWS CodeBuild role created by the wizard does not have permissions to execute all of the commands contained in the `buildspec.yml` file, so the build stage fails\.
+However, the default CodeBuild role created by the wizard does not have permissions to execute all of the commands contained in the `buildspec.yml` file, so the build stage fails\.
 The next section adds the permissions for the build stage\.

-## Step 3: Add Amazon ECR Permissions to the AWS CodeBuild Role<a name="code-build-perms"></a>
+## Step 3: Add Amazon ECR Permissions to the CodeBuild Role<a name="code-build-perms"></a>

-The AWS CodePipeline wizard created an IAM role for the AWS CodeBuild build project, called **code\-build\-*build\-project\-name*\-service\-role**\.
+The CodePipeline wizard created an IAM role for the CodeBuild build project, called **code\-build\-*build\-project\-name*\-service\-role**\.
 For this tutorial, the name is **code\-build\-hello\-world\-service\-role**\.
 Because the `buildspec.yml` file makes calls to Amazon ECR API operations, the role must have a policy that allows permissions to make these Amazon ECR calls\.
 The following procedure helps you attach the proper permissions to the role\.

-**To add Amazon ECR permissions to the AWS CodeBuild role**
+**To add Amazon ECR permissions to the CodeBuild role**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the left navigation pane, choose **Roles**\.

-1. In the search box, type **code\-build\-** and choose the role that was created by the AWS CodePipeline wizard\.
+1. In the search box, type **code\-build\-** and choose the role that was created by the CodePipeline wizard\.
 For this tutorial, the role name is **code\-build\-hello\-world\-service\-role**\.

 1. On the **Summary** page, choose **Attach policy**\.